zer2/Fantasy-Basketball--in-progress-/readme.md

 You may have come across Z-scores in a stats 101 class.
 In that context, they are what happens to a set of numbers after subtracting the mean (average) signified by $\mu$ and dividing by the standard deviation (how “spread out” the distribution is) signified by $\sigma$.
 Mathematically, $Z(x) = \frac{x - \mu}{\sigma}$

-This transformation is useful because it takes a set of numbers that could have any scale and remakes them into a new set closely centered around zero.
-Intuitively, it makes sense to apply it to fantasy basketball, because all categories should be equally important despite having different scales.
+The transformed set of numbers always has $\mu = 0$ and $\sigma = 1$.
+Intuitively, it makes sense to apply it to fantasy basketball, because all categories should be comparably important despite having different scales.

 For use in fantasy basketball, a few modifications are made to basic Z-scores
 -	The percentage categories are adjusted by volume.
 This is necessary because players who shoot more matter more; if a team has one player who goes $9$ for $9$ ($100\\%$) and another who goes $0$ for $1$ ($0\\%$) their aggregate average is $90\\%$ rather than $50\\%$.
 The fix is to multiply scores by the player's volume, relative to average volume